-1. In furtherance of medium neutrality, references in subsection (1) to "writing" and "written" have been changed to refer to a "record."

-2. The drafting committee should consider whether the writing requirement should be retained in subsection (2).
+1 2 3 and still treat the Statute as a defense.
+However, the contract is not thus conclusively established.
+The admission so made by a party is itself evidential against him of the truth of the facts so admitted and of nothing more; as against the other party, it is not evidential at all.
+4 5 Reporter's Note 6 7 8 9 1.
+In furtherance of medium neutrality, references in subsection (1) to "writing" and "written" have been changed to refer to a "record."
+10 11 12 2.
+The drafting committee should consider whether the writing requirement should be retained in subsection (2).
 If the writing requirement is retained, draft official comment 8 to draft § 2-207 should be moved to the official comments to this section.

-1 2 3 Section 2-202.
+13 14 15 Section 2-202.
 Final Written Expression: Parol or Extrinsic Evidence.
-4 Terms with respect to which the confirmatory memoranda of the parties agree or which 5 are otherwise set forth in a writing record intended by the parties as a final expression of their 6 agreement with respect to such terms as are included therein may not be contradicted by 7 evidence of any prior agreement or of a contemporaneous oral agreement but may be explained 8 or supplemented 9 (a) by course of performance, course of dealing, or usage of trade (Section 1-303); and 10 (b) by evidence of consistent additional terms unless the court finds the writing record to 11 have been intended also as a complete and exclusive statement of the terms of the agreement.
-12 Official Comment 13 \ \ \ 14 15 16 Purposes: 17 18 1.
-This section definitely rejects: 19 20 (a) Any assumption that because a writing record has been worked out which is final on 21 some matters, it is to be taken as including all the matters agreed upon; 22 23 (b) The premise that the language used has the meaning attributable to such language by 24 rules of construction existing in the law rather than the meaning which arises out of the 25 commercial context in which it was used; and 26 27 (c) The requirement that a condition precedent to the admissibility of the type of evidence 28 specified in paragraph (a) is an original determination by the court that the language used is 29 ambiguous.
-30 31 2.
-Paragraph (a) makes admissible evidence of course of dealing, usage of trade and 32 course of performance to explain or supplement the terms of any writing record stating the 33 agreement of the parties in order that the true understanding of the parties as to the agreement 34 may be reached.
-Such writings records are to be read on the assumption that the course of prior 35 dealings between the parties and the usages of trade were taken for granted when the document 36 was phrased.
-Unless carefully negated they have become an element of the meaning of the words
+16 Terms with respect to which the confirmatory memoranda of the parties agree or which 17 are otherwise set forth in a writing record intended by the parties as a final expression of their 18 agreement with respect to such terms as are included therein may not be contradicted by 19 evidence of any prior agreement or of a contemporaneous oral agreement but may be explained 20 or supplemented 21 (a) by course of performance, course of dealing, or usage of trade (Section 1-303); and 22 (b) by evidence of consistent additional terms unless the court finds the writing record to 23 have been intended also as a complete and exclusive statement of the terms of the agreement.
+24 Official Comment 25 26 27 Purposes: 28 29 30 1.
+This section definitely rejects: 31 32 33 (a) Any assumption that because a writing record has been worked out which is final on some matters, it is to be taken as including all the matters agreed upon; 34 35 (b) The premise that the language used has the meaning attributable to such language by rules of construction existing in the law rather than the meaning which arises out of the